 View a sample two-year coursework schedule subject to change.

-A link to recorded lectures of Track 2 or Track 3 courses from past quarters will be available here soon.
+A link to recorded lectures of Track 2 and Track 3 courses from past quarters will be available here soon.

 Upon acceptance to Track 3 MSCR, participants must apply directly for admission to the UCLA Graduate Division.
 Track 3 student stipends and fees are supported by their home departments; admission to the program requires a letter of commitment for this support from the student's clinical department chair.